gardener/machine-controller-manager/docs/development/testing_and_dependencies.md

 ### Updating dependencies

-The `Makefile` contains a rule called `revendor` which performs a `dep ensure -update` and a `dep prune` command.
+The `Makefile` contains a rule called `revendor` which performs a `dep ensure -update`.
 This updates all the dependencies to its latest versions (respecting the constraints specified in the `Gopkg.toml` file).
 The command also installs the packages which do not yet exist in the `vendor` folder but are specified in the `Gopkg.toml` (in case you have added new ones).

 ```bash
 $ make revendor